 - She has +1 CMD.

-- Seduction (★ Action) - Take control of a living enemy non-warcaster, non-warlock warrior model B2B with this model.
-You can immediately make a full advance with the enemy model followed by a basic melee attack, then Seduction expires.
-The enemy cannot be targeted by free strikes during this movement.
+- Seduction (★ Action) - RNG 3.
+Take control of a living enemy non-warcaster, non-warlock warrior model.
+If the model is in range, you can immediately make a full advance with the enemy model followed by a basic melee attack, then Seduction expires.
+The enemy model cannot be targeted by free strikes during this movement.
 A model can be affected by Seduction only once per turn.